 Personal Locator Beacon: These devices will send an SOS message via satellite over a public network, They are less expensive than Satellite Messengers because they run on public satellite links, but also more limited in their functionality.
 People carry a satellite messenger or a personal locator beacon, but not both.
 Arc ResQLink+GPS PLB.

 Loud Whistle: If you need to get someone’s attention, you can blow a loud whistle for longer than you can yell.
-They’re very handy to use when you lose site of a hiking partner but know they’re nearby.
-Fox 40 Classic Whistle, SOL Rescue Howler Whistler.
+They’re very handy to use when you lose sight of a hiking partner but know they’re nearby.
+Fox 40 Classic Safety Whistle, Windstorm Safety Whistle.

 Emergency Shelter and Insulation

 Emergency Blanket/Bivy Bag: Reflects your body heat to help keep you warm.
 Also good for warming a hypothermic person.
 An emergency bivy sack is warmer because it provides better wind protection.
 Space Emergency Blanket, Space All-Weather Blanket, SOL Emergency Bivy Bag

 Sleeping Pad: Provides insulation from the ground in case you unexpectedly need to spend the night out.
 Also good to prevent hypothermia induced by cold ground contact by an injured person.
 Foams pads are the most durable and lightest weight.
 Therm-a-Rest Zlite Sol, Blue Foam Pad

 Bivy Sack: Minimalist emergency shelter in case you unexpectedly need to spend the night out.
-A significant step up from an Emergency Bivy in term of durability.
-Outdoor Research Molecule Bivy Sack, Outdoor Research Alpine Bivy.
+A significant step up from a mylar Emergency Bivy in terms of durability.
+Outdoor Research StarGazer Bivy Sack, Outdoor Research Alpine Bivy.

 Tent: On long day hikes, it can be prudent to bring a tent if there’s a significant chance you’ll have to spend the night out.
 Carrying the rain fly of a double-wall tent may be sufficient by itself because you can wrap yourself up in it together with your insulation like a bivy sack.